MLackner/FemtoLabControl/README.md

 ### SetGet <Parameter> Requests

 **SetGet \<Parameter\>** | *arg: Set/Get, Broadcast* | Determine if the value is set or read.
 If the value is set, it is read as well to ensure it is set correctly.
-In case of `Set` the value is broadcasted by default, in case of `Get` it is not broadcasted by default.
 Select if it broadcasted or not via the `Broadcast` argument.
+In case `Set` is chosen, the module will broadcast a `Status Updated` message.

 #### Spectrometer
 *DQMH Module* | SpectraPro Control